What is better than a day out?

 And don’t you worry, there are designated toilets around the sanctuary.
 They also have within it an area with a couple of cafes (very small selection, which has vegan options including local Cornish ice cream!) and a souvenir shop.
 There are picnic tables outside for a nice day where you could and should bring snacks and make it a whole thing!

-Firstly, you’ll get a map and an activity booklet for kids to solve throughout your journey.
-Once you reach the top of the hill, as you’ll see on your map, you can either go left or right.
+Firstly, you will get a map and an activity booklet for kids to solve throughout your journey.
+Once you reach the top of the hill, as you will see on your map, you can either go left or right.
 It really doesn’t matter which way you go but you might want to check the daily activities and plan accordingly.

 We started at the penguin area and arrived just in time for the feeding 🐧 There are 2 levels of viewing the penguins, we chose the top tier and saw the feeding from above.
 Similarly to dogs, they knew exactly where to stand to get the best food ahead of feeding time, aren’t they clever?